alphagov/ckan-functional-tests/README.md

 There are also some combinations of parametrization values which will always be skipped (because they are combinations of features which are not supported).
 These are nothing to worry about either - it's just that using `pytest.skip` was the least bad way of omitting these cases.

+## Troubleshooting

+If some tests are failing because of the mock harvest source not matching then it's likely that the `vars.conf` was not updated in nginx in the `static-mock-harvest-source` container.
+Run these commands to fix it without having to rebuild the `static-mock-harvest-source` image -

+  docker exec -it static-mock-harvest-source bash echo $'\nmap $host $mock_absolute_root_url { default "http://static-mock-harvest-source:11088/"; }' >> /etc/nginx/vars.conf
+  service nginx reload

+To make these changes more permanent add this to the end of `vars.conf` in the relevant source file if `bootstrap.sh` didn't update it, which can happen if you checked out a different branch on the `ckan-mock-harvest-sources` repo -

+  map $host $mock_absolute_root_url { default "http://static-mock-harvest-source:11088/"; }

+and then run the `./scripts/rebuild-ckan.sh 2.7` script (substitute 2.7 for the version you want to rebuild).